yabinmeng/nosqlbench-build-docs/site/content/user-guide/core-op-fields.md

 For the verifier capabilities explained above, you may need to import symbols from packages in your runtime.
 This allows you to do so.
 These imports will apply equally to any per-cycle verification logic for the given op template, and only need to be specified once (per op template).

+## verifier-init

+Sometimes you want to initialize your verifier logic once before you invoke it every cycle.
+Any verifier code provided in _verifier-init_ fields is run exactly this way.
+The variable bindings which are created here are persisted and injected into every other verifier as such.
+This allows you to create instrumentation, for example.